Skip to content

 my_histogram_bucket{le="100"} 250

-• The sum of the OpenTelemetry histogram is converted into the Prometheus _sum metric, and _max and _min are also added.
+• The sum of the OpenTelemetry histogram is converted to the Prometheus _sum metric, and _max and _min are also added.

 my_histogram_count 250